alukosdev/ccsp/guidance/owasp-top-10.md

 !!!
 This risk was renamed to [Vulnerable and Outdated Components](#vulnerable-and-outdated-components) in 2021.
 !!!
-==- Vulnerable and Outdated Components
+==- :zap: Vulnerable and Outdated Components
 Notable Common Weakness Enumerations (CWEs) include:

 - CWE-1104: Use of Unmaintained Third-Party Components